andrew-yoo/books/README.md

 # books

 My system for archiving Ebook PDFs.
+Significant portions were vibecoded, especially the database management, so use at your own risk.

 ## Usage